Fiction and

 You

-can, I imagine, readily anticipate what I want to say about this.
-Areas of continental aesthetics influenced by
+imagine, readily anticipate what I want to say about this.

-in the analytic approach – though for a different reason.
+approach – albeit for a different reason.
+Once

-a matter of principle, separated from the world of fictional literature
+principle, separated from the world of fictional literature by an

 unbridgeable gulf – an ‘irretrievable disproportion’.

-literature to a reality which is just as alien – the world of
+reality which is just as alien – the world of collective experience

-experience which, as we saw, is also, by its very nature, obliged to
+which, as we saw, is also, by its very nature, obliged to transcend the

 One

-of the central challenges facing modern aesthetics – continental or
+central challenges facing modern aesthetics – continental or analytic –

-in my view, to develop a theory of literature – and of art generally –
+is, in my view, to develop a theory of literature – and of art

-the fundamental problem analysed in this paper.
-Firstly,
+generally – that overcomes the fundamental problem analysed in this

-cursory phrases such as ‘the world around us’, ‘the actual world’, ‘the
+as ‘the world around us’, ‘the actual world’, ‘the rest of the world in

-the world in which [aesthetics objects] exist’, or ‘the great world’.
-The
+which [aesthetics objects] exist’, or ‘the great world’.

-same degree of philosophical precision we would expect in any other
+degree of philosophical precision we would expect in any other part of

-analysis – especially given that it is one of the two key elements in
+our analysis – especially given that it is one of the two key elements

 recognise clearly that the reality to which literature – and all art –